Fact Sheet 154

 The most effective way to clean a syringe is to use water first, then bleach and a final water rinse.
 Try to get all blood out of the syringe by shaking vigorously for 30 seconds.
 Use cold water because hot water can make the blood form clots.
 To kill most HIV and hepatitis C virus, leave bleach in the syringe for two full minutes.
 Cleaning does not always kill HIV or hepatitis.
 Always use a new syringe if possible.

-Better public access to clean needles reduces the spread of HIV and hepatitis.
+Access to clean needles and syringes reduces the spread of HIV and viral hepatitis.
 In some states, adults can purchase new syringes in pharmacies without a prescription.
 Some communities have started needle exchange programs to give free, clean syringes to people so they won’t need to share.

 Programs that provide easier access to new syringes are controversial because some people think they promote drug use.
 However, research on needle exchange shows that this is not true.
 Rates of HIV infection go down where there are needle exchange programs, and more drug users sign up for treatment programs.